 When you look through the eyes of wonder, you will see your children differently, your work differently, your friends differently, and God differently.

 Don’t lose the sense of wonder, especially the wonder of God’s never ending love for you.

 What wonders have you experienced lately?
-Please share them below.
+Please share them in the comments below.